mbazero/pid-controller/documentation/manual.md

 #### Interface

 `clk_in`
-Pipeline clock, to which all pipeline operations are synchronized.
+Pipeline clock driving all pipeline operations.
 The pipeline can handle clock speeds of greater than 100MHz.
 However, in the default implementation, the pipeline is clocked at 50MHz.
 This is the maximum serial clock rate of the DAC and DDS chips.
 Using the same clock for the PID pipeline and output chips reduces circuit complexity.

 `rst_in`
 Pipeline synchronous reset signal.
 Clears all internal memory and